hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 There is one additional group created as part of the default setup that is not specified below and has no output in the setup scripts.
 It is not to be edited in any way during the tests, and any user with a profile (with the exception of `{user}-wiu3`, who is not in groups) should be in it.
 The real user account (ie `{user}`) is also added to this group when it is created, to allow this user to make the test objects within this group.
 The group is called `{user}-wig0`.
 All clouds, aliases, and any other objects requiring a group are and should be created under this group, and it is saved as `gvar['base_group']`.
 It is the first item created as part of the setup, and the last item deleted, and should remain so.
 Many functions have an optional `group` argument that is invoked to prevent cloud tests from failing, and, if needed, this is the group that should be passed.

 Note that some objects (like the metadata files) do not have their own delete method.
 These objects are cleaned up when their containing objects are cleaned up.

+Note that some keywords do additional setup, besides creating the objects (in fact, some do not create objects at all).
+When creating tests, these actions should be taken into account.

 ### Defaults